You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?

 Many people have a birdhouse, or bird a feeder in their garden or yard.
 Although this is an excellent way of attracting birds to your home, it is also very attractive to a rat!

-Rats have an awesome sense of smell and can sniff food out easily.
+Rats have an excellent sense of smell and can sniff food out quickly.
 Tidy it away and clean all surfaces.
-This will reduce the chances of you seeing a rat in your garden in daylight hours.
+This will reduce your chances of seeing a rat in your garden during daylight hours.

 Too Much Cover

-If a rat is active during the day, they will look to journey through areas that offer as much cover as possible.
+If a rat is active during the day, it will look to journey through areas that offer as much cover as possible.

-You might want to consider removing some of the objects that a rat can use as cover.
-Objects such as trees, plants, and shrubs.
+You might want to consider removing some objects that a rat can use as cover.
+Things such as trees, plants, and shrubs.

 If the rat has chosen your garden as a travel zone, it is likely because it was one of the safest passages the rat could find.
 Consider making it ‘unsafe’ for rats.